Published by FashionUnited.

 Recycled polyester, also known as rPET, is obtained by melting down existing plastic and re-spinning it into new polyester fiber.
 While much attention is given to rPET made from plastic bottles and containers thrown away by consumers, in reality polyethylene terephthalate can be recycled from both post-industrial and post-consumer input materials.
 But, just to give an example, five soda bottles yield enough fiber for one extra large T-shirt.

-Although recycling plastic sounds like an indisputable good idea, rPET’s celebration is far from being an unanimity in the sustainable fashion community.
+Although recycling plastic sounds like an indisputable good idea, rPET’s celebration is far from being unanimous in the sustainable fashion community.
 FashionUnited has gathered the main arguments from both sides.

 Recycled polyester: the pros